 - The platform provides detailed reports and graphs on the authentication factors analyzed in each access, both for auditing purposes and for fine tuning the policies applied in each use case.

-- The capture of all the context factors uses browser and server technologies that do not require applets or plug-ins or the installation of software in the user devices.
+- The capture of all the context-aware authentication factors uses browser and server technologies that do not require applets or plug-ins or the installation of software in the user devices.

 TrustedX acts as an agent between the user applications and the identity services.
 The applications use the OAuth 2.0 or SAML 2.0 protocols to invoke TrustedX.
 LDAP/AD, RADIUS and PKI identity services are supported.

-The platform provides several strategies for integrating the authentication, which even includes participating in existing deployments:
+The platform provides the following strategies for integrating the authentication, which even includes integration wiht existing deployments: